christianbundy/degreee/README.md

 # Degreee

-Google Chrome extension that adds rotation controls to images to prevent Dribbble-related neck injuries.
+Google Chrome extension that adds rotation controls to images to put an end to Dribbble-related neck injuries.

 ## How do I install it?